Braumeister-Stefan/model_template/README.md

 1. `main.py` defines a `config` dict (paths, parameters) and calls `Model(config).run()`.
 2. `Model.run()` in `model.py` calls each component in order: Loader → Processor → Outputter.
 3. All logic lives in `model_components/`.
 Add or rename components there as needed.
+4. New functions in a model_component should always be called either in another function in the model_components class, in the run() function or not at all (e.g. for sporadic testing /not used functions)

 ## Usage